bradparker/bradparker.com/bradparker.com/usr/local/src/bradparker.com/site/content/notes/2025-03-28-chemistry-raymond-chang-problem-2-130.md

 = 19.42 \text{g}
 $$

-We we can now use.
+Which we can now use.

 <div class="wide">
   <div class="wide-content">